Droogans/ProtractorPageObjects/README.md

 ## Deconstructing a page.

 Despite the name *page* objects, a page object isn't an *entire* page; there are many page objects on a page, and defining them requires that we explore the application a bit by hand, and look for similarities between the different pages.
 Anything that gets repeated over many pages needs to be stored seperately.
-We'll then combine all of them together as we need to when we go to write the actual tests.
+Then we combine them together when we go to write the actual tests.

 For instance, here's a screencap of a page that we'll be dissecting later in this tutorial, highlighted for clarity.